 Though these are two separate sanctuaries, they adjoin each other and are part of the Nilgiri Biosphere along with Mudumalai.
 Animals found here include elephants, gaurs, tigers, chital, sloth bears, muggers, langur, Indian rock pythons, four-horned antelopes, jackals and dholes, and over 200 bird species including honey buzzards and crested serpent eagles.
 Traffic going through the highways close to the Parks is prohibited from 9 pm to 6 am because many animals were killed by speeding vehicles.

 The only forest reserve in India where you can see the one-horned rhino, Kaziranga is situated in the North Eastern state of Assam.
 In fact, this sanctuary has two-thirds of the world’s population of one-horned rhinos.
 This sprawling expanse of marshland and tall grass has been declared a World Heritage Site and recognized as an important Bird water buffalo, reticulated pythons, king cobra, a few species of vulture, flying squirrels, breeding wild cats like tiger and leopards, pangolins and ferret badgers are some of the other animals you may get to see here.

-Though these forests abound with flora and fauna of many species, you need to remember that sighting animals is entirely a matter of luck!
+Though these forests abound with flora and fauna of many species, you need to remember those sighting animals is entirely a matter of luck!
 The ideal time to visit these wildlife parks is from October to June end, with the summer months of April and May being the best, as animals often wander about in search of water, and are easier to spot.